 If the first nine episodes of ‘Raised by Wolves’ were a blur of rapidly succeeding events, its ending is paced at the speed of light.
 Multiple offshoots of its plot are chased all at once, each feeding off of and into each other.
 Mother is forced to reckon with the consequences of her decisions and find a way of remedying them.
 The serpent poses a threat unlike no other to her (other) children.
 She enlists Father’s help and, together, the two pilot the lander into the vast nothingness of the pit.
 But as they fly away from Kepler 22-b’s surface and further into the pit, they see the incendiary core of the planet.
 But instead of perishing in the heat it exudes, they zip right through it and emerge onto the other end of the planet.

-To their horror, they realize that not only did the serpent survive too, but it has also grown exponentially in size.
-Before they afford it the chance to sink its teeth into them, Father and Mother abandon the lander mid-air.
+To their horror, they realize that not only did the serpent survive, but it has grown exponentially.
+Before they allow it to sink its teeth into them, Father and Mother abandon the lander in mid-air.
 The lander crashes into the barren ground and skids to a halt.
 The crash seems to have had minimal impact on the serpent, who masterfully cracks the lander’s glass and flies off into the sun.

 Meanwhile, Campion watches on in horror as his surrogate parents descend to what he assumes to be their imminent deaths.
-A silent terror consumes him, Sue, and the rest of the children as they attempt to make sense of what just took place.
+A silent terror consumes him, Sue, and the rest of the children as they attempt to understand what happened.
 Sue and the kids sneak meaningful glances at Campion as he seems to come to a realization.

 What, precisely, is the nature of Mother’s reptilian spawn?